Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities

 Read More

-The Impact Of Heavy Workload On Nurses’ Performance And Outcomes
+The Impact of Heavy Workload on Nurses’ Performance and Outcomes

-Today, in both developing and developed countries alike, healthcare workers now make up a growing and large segment of the labour force.
+Today, in both developing and developed countries alike, healthcare workers make up a growing and large segment of the labour force.
 A major problem for the healthcare system is the heavy workload on nurses working at hospitals and healthcare centres.
-There are four primary reasons why nurses continue to experience high workloads: An inadequate supply of nurses, an increase in demand for nurses, reduced length of stay per patient,
+There are four primary reasons why nurses continue to experience high workloads: An inadequate supply of nurses, an increase in demand for nurses, reduced length of stay per patient, increased

 Read More